What Makes a Brand Recognisable? (Research-Backed Insights)

 • Non-vocal sounds: Sounds like Intel’s iconic jingle often struggle to create a strong brand association.
 While distinctive, these sounds often lack the depth to forge a meaningful connection with the brand.

 • Vocal sounds: Sounds that are produced with the human voice or contain human-like sounds are often more effective when establishing a connection to the brand.
-And an unusual voice enhances memorability.
+An unusual voice enhances memorability.

 • Style components: Rhythms, as in Mastercard’s ‘Priceless’ campaign, create recognisable patterns.
 Our brain reacts particularly strongly to patterns, which makes these sounds easier to remember.